The battle for the title of world's largest dinosaur is complicated.

 Here's why: Paleontologists rarely discover an entire skeleton.
 They're more likely to uncover bone fragments and then try to estimate a profile of height and weight.
 Moreover, there are three categories for largest dinosaur on record: the weightiest, longest and tallest.

 It's no wonder these calculations are all over the place.
 Argentinosaurus is known from just 13 bones: six midback vertebrae, five fragmentary hip vertebrae, one tibia (a shinbone) and one rib fragment.
 "There's a femur that you'll see with it [in some sketches], but that femur was found 15 kilometers [9 miles] away.
-So, who knows who that belongs to?" said Kenneth Lacovara, a professor of paleontology and geology and the dean of the School of Earth & Environment at Rowan University in Glassboro, New Jersey.
+So, who knows who that belongs to?"
+Kenneth Lacovara, a professor of paleontology and geology and the dean of the School of Earth & Environment at Rowan University in Glassboro, New Jersey, told Live Science.

 Another contender is Patagotitan, a titanosaur that weighed a whopping 69 tons (62 metric tons) when it lived about 100 million years ago in what is now Argentina.
 However, this weight was calculated based on a composite of individuals (there were six found in all), rather than just one dinosaur, Lacovara noted.